wavefrontHQ/docs/pages/doc/csp_authorization.md

 summary: Learn about authorization of groups, users, and sever-to-server apps to access VMware Aria Operations for Applications on VMware Cloud services.
 ---

-VMware Cloud services supports role-based access control for the feature sets in Operations for Applications.
+VMware Cloud services supports role-based access control for the services on its platform, including Operations for Applications.
 In addition, Operations for Applications supports object-based access control for individual dashboards and alerts as well as metrics security policy.

 ## Role-Based Access Control with Global Permissions

-Permissions always apply to all objects of a certain type.
+[Operations for Applications permissions](csp_permissions_overview.html) always apply to all objects of a certain type.
 For example, a user with **Dashboards** permission can view and modify all dashboards.

-A user with **Organization Owner** or **Organization Administrator** role manages authorization by:
+Users with the VMware Cloud **Organization Owner** or **Organization Administrator** role manage authorization with [roles and groups](csp_users_roles.html).
+They can:
-* Creating one or more **custom roles** and assigning one or more [permissions](csp_permissions_overview.html#operations-for-applications-permissions) to each role.
+* Create **groups** and add one or more users to each group.
-* Creating one or more **groups** and adding one or more users to each group.
+* Create **custom roles** and assign one or more permissions to each role.
-* Assigning one or more **service roles** and **custom roles** to groups, individual users, and server-to-server apps.
+* Assign one or more **service roles** and **custom roles** to groups, individual users, and server-to-server apps.

 ### Example